Nov 2020

 um

+LD - I think you're right.
 I think the first wave of well funded 'pensioners', eg from about 1960 to 1990 set the standard and most companies had some sort of final salary scheme.
 Good if you stayed with a company, not so good if you switched around.

 Then in (about) 1990 - 2000 they started to realise it was pretty much a ponzi scheme and the current employees (and government legislation) stopped them promising everything hoping the next generations would pay.
+So not many, other than private sector, final salary schemes open to new employees from that point.

+But it does force the question as to how to fund retirement - or not - up front and openly.
 Except since about 1990 successive governments have seen it as a ready made tax source (the funds themselves, without any comment on the tax saving to pay into it).

 But equally it's not all roses - in 2005, I saw £110k disappear overnight when the ex-company folded, along with an underfunded pension fund.
 Then I was fortunate (or worked bloody hard) through 3 large acquisitions where the pension continued despite cuts in benefit & increase in cost, I 'survived' swathes of WFR (work force reduction), to build up 29 years of benefit, and chose to leap before a 4th sell off, because I feared the pension would be hit again, or at least at risk from the new owners.